-Although Dr. Reynolds' calculations are not clearly explained, it appears that she first calculated a cumulative μg/L-month concentration for the plaintiff based on the chemical concentrations and the number of months the plaintiff was stationed at Camp Lejeune.
-She also calculated a total chemical mass (in μg) for each plaintiff based on the water concentration and the daily ingestion rate; these calculations were further explained in her calculation summary (Reynolds, 2025b).
+Although Dr. Reynolds' calculations are not clearly explained, it appears that she first calculates a cumulative μg/L-month concentration for the plaintiff based on the chemical concentrations and the number of months the plaintiff was stationed at Camp Lejeune.
+She also calculates a total chemical mass (in μg) for each plaintiff based on the water concentration and the daily ingestion rate; these calculations were further explained in her calculation summary (Reynolds, 2025b).
 With respect to Dr. Reynolds' use of total amount (μg) as an oral exposure estimate - this is not a standard exposure metric used in risk assessment.
-As previously discussed in Section 3.3.2, oral and dermal exposure estimates are represented by the daily dose of a chemical taken into the body, averaged over the appropriate exposure period and expressed in units of milligrams of chemical per kilogram of human body weight per day (mg/kg-day).
-Inhalation exposure estimates represent the daily exposure concentration of a chemical taken into the body, averaged over the appropriate exposure period and expressed in units of micrograms of a chemical per cubic meter of air (μg/m3).
+As previously discussed in Section 3.3.2, oral and dermal exposure estimates are represented by the daily dose of a chemical taken into the body, averaged over the appropriate exposure period and expressed in units of milligram of chemical per kilogram of human body weight per day (mg/kg-day).
+Inhalation exposure estimates represent the daily exposure concentration of a chemical taken into the body, averaged over the appropriate exposure period and expressed in units of microgram of a chemical per cubic meter of air (μg/m3).
 As discussed in Section 3, doses and inhalation exposure estimates can then be used to calculate excess lifetime cancer risks (ELCRs) using US EPA's chemical-specific toxicity criteria, and then the results can be compared to US EPA guidelines for acceptable ELCRs.
-Therefore, Dr. Reynolds' representation of exposure as the total ingested amount of a chemical (μg) cannot be used directly to evaluate potential health effects for the plaintiff.
-That is, the mass of ingested chemical needs to be divided by body weight for the plaintiff and averaged over the appropriate averaging time, as described in Section 3, and as presented in my report for the plaintiff, so that the oral doses can be used to calculate ELCRs per US EPA risk assessment guidelines.
+Therefore, Dr. Reynolds representation of exposure as the total ingested amount of a chemical (μg) cannot be used directly to evaluate potential health effects for the plaintiff.
+That is, the mass of ingested chemical needs to be divided by body weight for the plaintiff and averaged over the appropriate averaging time, as described in Section 3, and as presented in my report for the plaintiff (Section 6), so that the oral doses can be used to calculate ELCRs per US EPA risk assessment guidelines.

-Further, total mass is not a useful metric for comparison to exposure estimates in most reliable animal or epidemiology studies.
+Further, total mass cannot be compared to exposure estimates in most reliable animal or epidemiology studies.
 Doses (mg/kg-day) or inhalation concentrations (μ g/m3) are typically used in animal bioassays for evaluating potential health effects from chemical exposures.
 Most reliable epidemiology studies provide cumulative exposure estimates in ppm-year (i.e., inhalation exposure concentration × number of years exposed) and ppb-month or ppb-year (i.e., ingested water concentration × number of months or years exposed).
 Thus, there is no risk-based comparison that can be made between total ingested mass and exposure information from relevant animal or epidemiology studies.

-9.2 Dr. Hu
+9.2 Dr. Hoppe

-Dr. Hu's report (Hu, 2025) does not provide a reliable analysis of specific causation or risk of NHL with regard to Mr. Carter's alleged exposures.
-Dr. Hu concludes that the concentrations of TCE, PCE, and benzene in the tap water during the time that Mr. Carter lived and spent time at Camp Lejeune were "more likely than not" causative of his MaCL15/NHL without providing a robust analysis of the best available scientific information relevant to the potential specific causal association between exposure to these chemicals and Mr. Carter's NHL.
-Below I describe several flaws in Dr. Hu's analysis:
+Dr. Hoppe's report (Hoppe, 2025) does not provide a reliable analysis of specific causation or risk of NHL with regard to Mr. Davis's alleged exposures.
+Dr. Hoppe concludes that the concentrations of TCE, PCE, and benzene in the tap water during the time that Mr. Davis was stationed at Camp Lejeune was "more likely than not, the cause of Mr. Davis's NHL" without providing a robust analysis of the best available scientific information relevant to the potential specific causal association between exposure to these chemicals and Mr. Davis's NHL.
+Therefore, Dr. Hoppe cannot use his evaluation to determine Mr. Davis's risks.
+Below I describe several serious flaws in Dr. Hoppe's analysis: